-La Fortaleza, designated a National Historic Landmark in 1960, isn't just the oldest governor’s mansion in the western hemisphere; it's also one of the loveliest.
+La Fortaleza, designated a National Historic Landmark in 1960, isn't just the oldest governor’s mansion in continued use in the western hemisphere; it's also one of the loveliest.
 Its pale blue and white facade, tiled roof, patios and wrought ironwork recall the grace of Spanish colonial architecture.
-It is the official governor's residence, and has been for centuries - and the fine galleries and period furniture of the museum is worth the visit.

 In 1846, it was remodeled and converted for full-time use as the governor’s house.
 The building, which is also known as El Palacio de Santa Catalina (Santa Catalina Palace), has housed no less than 170 governors of Puerto Rico.

 La Fortaleza is located at Recinto Oeste Street in Old San Juan, near the San Juan Gate.
 It is open from 9 to 4 on weekdays, and guided tours are offered every weekday except holidays. .
 Entrance to the site is free.

 Hours can change due to government business or special holidays, so call ahead to confirm the building is open.
 For more information, call 787-721-7000 ext.
 2211.
 There is also a tour guide office by the west end of Calle Forteleza that you can stop by in person.

 La Fortaleza is located directly in the center of Old San Juan and is easily walkable from most parts of the city.
 There are many local buses that will let off travelers at the Terminal Covadonga San Juan.
 From the terminal, it will take under 15 minutes to walk to the site.

 One of the highlights in the entire palace is an ancient mahogany clock that stands along one of the corridors.
 Before he left La Fortaleza, the last Spanish governor of Puerto Rico paused in front of it and struck its face with his sword, stopping time at the very last moment of Spanish rule in the New World.

 Don't Forget About Christmas